-Residency is a long arduous process to enter a specialty that the applicant will work for the rest of his/her life.
+Residency is a long, arduous process.
 So, this decision should be well thought out, and all applicants need to step back.
 Don’t rush into applying to a specialty if you are not convinced that you have an interest.
 If you are not sure, there are other options, such as applying for a transitional or prelim year and then reassessing the application during the year of residency.
 Only apply for the specialty of radiology if you are genuinely interested!

 Most Applications In The SOAP Are From Different Specialties

 We often get former applicants from matches of the most competitive specialties.
 Presently, these would be radiation oncology, dermatology, and some of the surgical subspecialties.
 For many years these specialties are entirely matched with no slack.
 So, your two choices are to reapply another year after completing a year of preliminary medicine or surgical internship.
 Or, you can change specialties entirely.
 You take a risk either way.
 If you reapply, you may not match the following year unless there is a significant change in your credentials.
 On the other hand, if you decide to match in the SOAP for another specialty such as radiology, you may be matching in an area that you may or may not genuinely interest you.
 You will need to make that hard choice in a very brief amount of time.

 Don’t worry if some of your recommendations, personal statements, and application are not entirely “radiology-centric.”
 The program directors usually understand the predicaments of the applying residents at this point.
-However, the applicant should come up with reasons for his/her new found interest in radiology during the interview since enthusiasm for the specialty very important.
+However, the applicant should develop reasons for his/her newfound interest in radiology during the interview since enthusiasm for the specialty is critical.
 Make sure you have a logical argument prepared for the phone or “in-person” interview for why you would be interested in radiology.
 It will go a long way toward securing a spot in a radiology program.

 The Early Bird Gets The Worm